Effective Learning Skills and Techniques

 - Eat healthy foods.
 Remember that you can feed your brain and power it to maximum potential.
 Drink at least 2-3 liters of water per day.

-- Do not disturb your sleep patterns, especially during exams.
-Sleep well, your brain needs rest to function well.
+- Do not disrupt your sleep patterns, especially during exams.
+Get sufficient sleep, your brain needs rest to function well.

 - Do your best and stop worrying, worry only causes you to forget what you have learned.
 Relax, when you are tense go out and play a game or get some physical activity so your mind is free from worrying and stress.